microcks/microcks-testcontainers-java/README.md

 ### Launching new contract-tests

-If you want to ensure that your application under test is conformant to an OpenAPI contract (or many contracts), you can launch a Microcks contract/conformance test using the local server port you're actually running:
+If you want to ensure that your application under test is conformant to an OpenAPI contract (or other type of contract), you can launch a Microcks contract/conformance test using the local server port you're actually running.
+This is typically how it could be done for a Spring Boot application:

 ```java
 @LocalServerPort